What Is a Data Platform? A Practical Guide for 2025

 Powering Hyper-Personalization in Retail

 This complete profile allows a retailer to move beyond generic marketing.
 They can deliver personalized product recommendations, timed promotions, and relevant content.
-The business outcome is a direct increase in customer loyalty, higher average order values, and reduced churn.
-This demand is fueling a massive market; the global CDP space, valued at USD 9 billion, is projected to reach USD 168.8 billion by 2034.
-You can explore the full research on this explosive growth and its drivers.
+The business outcome is a direct increase in customer loyalty, higher average order values, and reduced churn - which is why CDP spending has grown fast enough to become its own software category over the past several years.

 By unifying disparate customer data streams, a CDP-powered data platform can identify high-value segments and predict which offers are most likely to convert.
 It turns raw data into a sales-driving asset.